-Guardian columnist and Media Show presenter Steve Hewlett will chair the panel of Keir Starmer, the former director of public prosecutions and CPS head turned Labour MP; Trevor Kavanagh, the longtime political editor of The Sun who is now the title’s associate editor; YouGov president and BBC election night expert Peter Kellner; and Jodie Ginsberg, Index on Censorship CEO and former Reuters UK bureau chief.
+Guardian columnist and Media Show presenter Steve Hewlett chaired the panel of Keir Starmer, the former director of public prosecutions and CPS head turned Labour MP; Trevor Kavanagh, the longtime political editor of The Sun who is now the title’s associate editor; YouGov president and BBC election night expert Peter Kellner; and Jodie Ginsberg, Index on Censorship CEO and former Reuters UK bureau chief.

 Do you know anyone who needs nursing home care?

 We currently have spaces available at our registered nursing home, Pickering House.
 Situated on the outskirts of Dorking, a pleasant market town in Surrey, it is located in Green Belt countryside and within a designated area of outstanding Natural Beauty.
 The Home, itself, is surrounded by approximately three acres of extensive, landscaped and fully accessible grounds.

 Sell out Journalists’ Charity election debate in association with the London Press Club (5/3/15).